themeblvd/theme-blvd-layout-builder/readme.txt

 == Changelog ==

 = 2.3.1 - XX/XX/2018 =
+* Fixed: Classic editor's legacy layout builder not displaying in some circumstances.

 = 2.3.0 - 11/18/2018 =
 * New: Added compatibility for WordPress 5's new block editor ([see article](https://docs.themeblvd.com/article/74-layout-builder-with-gutenberg)).